 MassHealth Standard and CommonHealth Covered Services Prior authorization required for some or all of the services?
 Referral required for some or all of the services?
-Radiology and Diagnostic Services - Examples include X-rays Magnetic resonance imaging (MRI) and other imaging studies Radiation oncology services performed at radiation oncology centers (ROCs) that are independent of an acute outpatient hospital or physician service Yes Yes Remote Patient Monitoring (COVID-19 RPM) - Bundled services to facilitate home monitoring of members with confirmed or suspected COVID-19 who do not require emergency department or hospital levels of care but require continued close monitoring.
-The COVID-19 RPM bundle includes all medically necessary clinical services required to facilitate seven days of close, in-home monitoring of members with confirmed or suspected COVID-19.
+Remote Patient Monitoring (RPM) - Home monitoring of Enrollees for chronic disease management and e-consult services.
+RPM - As of August 1, 2024, as further specified by EOHHS, certain services, provided by a physician, community health center, or hospital, to facilitate close, in-home monitoring of Enrollees who are pregnant, postpartum, have congestive heart failure, chronic obstructive pulmonary disease, or other conditions specified by EOHHS.
+COVID-19 RPM - bundled services to facilitate home monitoring of Enrollees with confirmed or suspected COVID-19 who do not require emergency department or hospital level of care but require continued close monitoring.
+The COVID-19 RPM bundle includes all medically necessary clinical services required to facilitate seven days of close, in-home, monitoring of members with confirmed or suspected COVID-19.
 No No School Based Health Center Services - All covered services delivered in School Based Health Centers (SBHCs).
 No No Specialists - Examples include Office visits for specialty care OB/GYN (No referral needed for prenatal care and annual gynecological exam) Medical nutritional therapy No Yes Tablets (for use as speech-generating devices (SGD) - State law provides limited coverage of tablets used as SGD for certain members younger than 21 years of age, who have a diagnosis of an Autism Spectrum Disorder and a severe expressive communication disorder and for whom an SGD is medically necessary, and a tablet is the most appropriate device.
 If a medical device covered as Durable Medical Equipment (DME) (made solely for a medical purpose) is more appropriate, the member may receive a medically necessary speech-generating medical device.
 [See description of Durable Medical Equipment (DME) above.]
 No